sderosiaux/every-single-day-i-tldr/README.md

 - https://medium.com/@nodejs/node-js-v6-transitions-to-lts-be7f18c17159 I hope nobody is still on node 0.10 or 0.12, it's been a while :)
 - https://github.com/auchenberg/volkswagen Ahah nice joke, 5k stars!
 "Volkswagen detects when your tests are being run in a CI server, and makes them pass."
 - https://gist.github.com/jlongster/6e2af5bb3ae3ab229cafab06efc724fc @jlongster thinking about local db syncness.
 Cool, a bit like CRDT.
+- https://blog.oldgeekjobs.com/from-google-form-to-1000-in-revenue-in-one-month-3f5cd75b6089 what the hell, i'm not an old programmer, come on :-(

 # 18-10-2016